 Carbon Capture and Storage (CCS) has been identified as an important strategy to mitigate anthropogenic carbon dioxide emissions.
 The aim of CCS is to take carbon dioxide from large emission sources, such as power stations, transport it to a storage site and permanently lock it away so that it cannot be released into the atmosphere.
-Proposed CCS storage sites are usually geological formations such as deep underground caverns, either onshore or offshore.
+Proposed CCS storage sites are usually geological formations such as depleted oil and gas reservoirs.

 STEMM-CCS is an EU-funded project looking at developing new tools and strategies to monitor offshore CCS reservoirs.
 One of the STEMM-CCS research team’s roles is to investigate the leak detection of carbon dioxide by monitoring how gas bubbles behave when they rise up through the seabed and into the water column.
 An innovative monitoring technique being tested is the use of acoustic recorders to listen for bubbles in the water column and analyse their characteristics from the noise they make.
 As part of the STEMM-CCS program an in-situ test site was set up in the North Sea and gas leaks were simulated by an artificial source piped in under the seabed.